Forest Gems Gallery is for sale......

 Currently I share and show some really cool delicate fine finish wood craft, and feature the culture that produces it for a living, full time.
 I am also lucky to know some who do their art on the side for other than financial reward.
 I do more in house all the time, with help, as hard working artisans I have worked with retire or pass on.
 I don`t actively recruit new folks.
 I am told daily by people that they have not seen anything like my mix of wood art and craft, displayed with carefully milled raw figured salvaged West Coast woods.
 Purchasing customers take the work to Germany, Netherlands, Africa, China, Japan, India, East Coast, South West, Kirkland, Seattle, Port Townsend, Sequim, Bellevue, Hawaii, Alaska, Canada and on and on.
 I got to and get to talk to them about what I did, and do, and it inspired me to do better.
 I came to see myself through their eyes.

 I`m not leaving what I have always done, just changing form, format, and location.
 I`m hoping to ease out of my public show to a more private setting, and leaving the destination that Forest Gems in Port Townsend has become in new hands.
 Everything always has, and must change.
 A while ago I said NO to consistent rudeness daily, related to smartphones, by making the gallery a Smart Phone Free Zone.
 Cyber bullies on one site didn`t like it, and dish out one gold star ratings with fictional reviews.
 I outgrew gold stars in the second grade.
 Business remained good, and has even grown .
 Many customers have their own irksome stories about the distracted and offensive.
 New ownership can decide how to best utilize smartphone use.
 I found with actual customers the Smartphone Free Zone idea is understood and embraced.
 We get a big thumbs up many times a day.
-I also have many contacts daily with growing numbers of smartphone junkies who are distractive, rude, and clueless, without a tiny screen to interface with.
+I also have many contacts daily with growing numbers of rude and distracted smartphone dependent visitors.